LuckyLongre123/JS-node-prisma-postgres-bun-starter/README.md

 1. Go to **Dashboard**
 2. click **Connect** button, the window opens
-3. in window, locate *Copy snippet* and click, the connection string copies to your clipboard
+3. in window, MUST Select *connection polling*, locate *Copy snippet* and click, the connection string copies to your clipboard

 It will look similar to this: